 If you still have youthful looking hands I personally love Navy, or moody blues and greens.
 They are bold and will illuminate your skin in a beautiful way without the harshness of black.

 There’s a pink for every outfit and occasion.
-If your hands are not your favourite feature, pick bright pinks.
+If your hands are not your favorite feature, pick bright pinks.
 They will draw attention to your nail rather than your finger.
 For longer or slimmer fingers, I recommend light and soft shades of pink (especially baby pink).

 Like lipstick or eyeshadow shopping, it pays to avoid chunky glitter nail polish.
 However, that doesn’t mean you miss out on all the fun.